 Deer are fun to see in your yard, but problems can arise when they head toward your garden for a tasty feast.

 If you have problems with the deer coming through your garden and eating all your plants – but don’t want to sacrifice having the deer around – there is a compromise that you can make.

 Several plants are resistant to deer, either because they are too tough to be eaten or because they simply don’t taste good.

 It is essential to note that all of these plants are deer resistant, not deer-proof.
 Even if you cover your garden in these plants, you might still get some deer damage.
 However, it likely won’t be as severe as usual.

 All these deer resistant plants are lovely and attractive – just not to deer.
-Consider growing one of these plants and flowers that deer won’t eat to keep your garden space safe.
+Consider growing one of these deer resistant flowering shrubs, plants and flowers that deer won’t eat to keep your garden space safe.

 1. Lambs Ears